danrot/danrot.github.io/_posts/2020-06-05-typing-in-javascript-flow-vs-typescript.md

 one of my favourite ESLint plugins: [`eslint-plugin-jsx-a11y`](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y).
 [Babel can now also be used for TypeScript](https://iamturns.com/typescript-babel/), although this way of using TypeScript is not feature complete.
 But still, you are able to easily use e.g.
-[CSS modules](https://github.com/css-modules/css-modules) now in combination with TypeScript and allows for an easier integration of React.
+[CSS modules](https://github.com/css-modules/css-modules) now in combination with TypeScript and it allows for an easier integration of React.

 ## Comparing caught errors and error messages